Abner-NM/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 	* Returns 1 if c is a digit
 	* Returns 0 otherwise
 2. 2-mul.c - a function that multiplies two integers
+3. 3-print_numbers.c - a function that prints the numbers, from 0 to 9, followed by a new line